brunorijsman/dske-python/docs/protocol-guide.md

 This means that the sender and the receiver have to agree on this encryption key before they can exchange any encrypted data.

-One possible approach is simple to manually configure the encryption key on both devices.
+One possible approach is to simply manually configure the encryption key on both devices.
 This approach is called using a
 [Pre-Shared Key (PSK)](https://en.wikipedia.org/wiki/Pre-shared_key)
 and has several disadvantages: